What is a DDoS attack, and how can I protect myself from it?

 DDoS attacks can cause major economic damage and completely shut down websites.
 What is a DDoS attack?
-How can you protect your website against DDoS attacks?
-And what does Combell provide for this?
+How can you protect your website against DDoS attacks and what measures does Combell take to address this issue?

 What is a DDoS attack?